 Canon RF 50mm F1.8 STM: Verdict

-After building up an impressive selection of L-Series lenses in RF-mount for professionals and serious photographers who demand nothing but the best, it’s good to see Canon trying to change the perception that their RF-mount lenses are too expensive by creating a more affordable lineup of lenses for amateurs and enthusiasts working to strict budgets.
+After building up an impressive selection of L-Series lenses in RF-mount for professionals and serious photographers who demand nothing but the best, it’s good to see Canon trying to change the perception that their RF-mount lenses are too expensive by creating a more affordable lineup of lenses for those working to strict budgets.

-Canon users who’ve bought into the EOS-R system, but haven’t been able to justify spending £2389 for the optically sublime RF 50mm f1.2L USM have had quite a wait for the RF 50mm f1.8 STM to arrive.
-Though it’s dearer than affordable EF-mount standard primes of yesteryear, it’s hard to argue with what it offers for the money, although an included lens-hood would have been nice.
+Canon users who’ve bought into the EOS-R system, but haven’t been able to justify spending over $2000 / £2000 for the optically sublime RF 50mm f1.2L USM have had quite a wait for the RF 50mm f1.8 STM to arrive.
+Though it’s dearer than EF-mount standard primes of yesteryear, it’s hard to argue with what it offers for the money, although an included lens-hood would have been nice.

 It can be used for a wide variety of different applications and its wide aperture creates visually striking images and can help keep shutter speeds fast in challenging low-light situations.
-If this wasn’t enough, it’s incredibly compact and keeps your setup 790g lighter than if you were to splash out on the considerably heavier RF 50mm f1.2L USM.
+If this wasn’t enough, it’s incredibly compact and keeps your setup much lighter than larger lenses, giving real benefits for those who want to travel light, or record video.

 Anyone who regularly switches between autofocus and manual focus might be a little put off by the fact there’s no AF/MF switch.
 Without being able to do this directly from the barrel it requires users to enter the camera’s menu, which is more time consuming.
 The flip side is that the manual focus ring can be assigned to various different settings for instant and intuitive control from your left hand.